 This improvement helps make passwords more secure, avoiding the use of known breached passwords and adding to our brute-force protection, two-factor authentication and existing password quality checks to ensure strong account protection.

-The new check will be part of Nextcloud 14 and might also be backported to Nextcloud 13 in one of the upcoming patch releases.
+will be part of Nextcloud 14 and might also be backported to Nextcloud 13 in one of the upcoming patch releases.
 While this technically qualifies as a new feature (and backporting features always comes at a risk), password security is very central to keeping data under control and thus worthy of some extra testing effort.
 We still recommend to use the built in two-factor authentication to provide additional protection against stolen passwords!

-Update: the code has been reviewed and merged and will be backported to 13.0.1.
+the code has been reviewed and merged and will be backported to 13.0.1.
 It will be disabled by default.